docker/docs/develop/develop-images/multistage-build.md

 - /engine/userguide/eng-image/multistage-build/
 ---

-Multistage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.
+Multi-stage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.

 > **Acknowledgment**: